alloyzeus/az-wall/README.md

             # as the result of internal process.
         }

+        # The directives for the deletion of instances of the entity.
+        # Could an instance be deleted?
+Who can delete an instance?
+From where it can be deleted?
+        #
+        # By default, instances of an entity can not be deleted.
+We must explicitly declare that a type
+        # of entity is deletable.
         deletion enabled {

             # A user must be able to delete themselves.